Immerse in Rwanda Dance: 4 Unmissable Cultural Shows

 All About Music And Dance In Rwanda You Probably Do Not Know

-Music and dance are key parts of African parties and customs.
-In most villages, people sang and danced for nearly every event.
-For example, they marked weddings, naming babies, harvests, births, deaths, and visits with loved ones.
-Families and groups joined in to enjoy these moments by sharing food, drinks, games, and tales.
+Music and dance are big in African parties.
+In most towns, folks sing and dance at nearly every event.
+They do this at weddings, naming babies, harvests, births, deaths, and visits with loved ones.
+Families and friends come to share food, drinks, games, and tales.

 Some Of The Famous Traditional Dances In Rwanda